supplements

 Anaemia is a serious condition that affects the amount of red blood cells in your body.
 Both iron and vitamin deficiency anaemia are common but preventable conditions.
 Consuming enough iron, vitamin B12, and folate in your diet is one of the most effective ways to prevent yourself from developing these types of anaemia.

 Additionally, it’s recommended that you take a blood test for anaemia if you haven’t had one recently.
-A home blood test like the Fear Nothing Blood Test Plus measures your iron, vitamin B12, and folate levels all at once to give you an accurate assessment of your anaemia risk.
+A home blood test like the Complete Blood Test measures your iron, vitamin B12, and folate levels all at once to give you an accurate assessment of your anaemia risk.
 By measuring these biomarkers, you can understand your current health and make positive adjustments to your lifestyle that help to improve your health both now and in the future.